epfl-si/wp-dev/README.md

 consider inserting the following line in an appropriate place in your PHP code:<pre>xdebug_break();</pre>

+### Indexation (ctags / etags)

+If you are a ctags / etags user, type `make tags` resp. `make TAGS` to index the checked out sources (including the core of WordPress and the third-party plugins).

 ### Acceptance tests

 To run the acceptance tests in their developer-friendly ("unpacked")